Flexible Adhesive

 - Clean-Up

 Remove any excess adhesive immediately using a suitable solvent or cleaner recommended by the manufacturer.
-It’s easier to clean up uncured adhesive before it dries and hardens.

 - Post-Cure